-We first give a new family of subadditive functions that is easy to encode and often easy to evaluate.
+We first give a new family of subadditive functions that is easy to encode and often relatively easy to evaluate.
 We present an algorithm that computes an OSF.
 As part of the algorithm we give several new theorems that further shed light on OSFs.
 The contribution of this research goes beyond a novel methodology for computing an OSF.
-In addition to sensitivity analysis, new approaches for large-scale IPs can be developed (generalized column generation, Benders' decomposition for IPs).
+In addition to sensitivity analysis, new approaches for large-scale integer programs can be developed (generalized column generation, Benders' decomposition for IP).
 We elaborate on these potential applications in Section 5.
-Further details on the implementation and the computational results are presented in the subsequent paper Klabjan (2003).
+Further details on the implementation and the computational results are presented in the sequel paper Klabjan (2004) and in the extended version of the present manuscript, Klabjan (2005).

 In Section 2 we present a new family of subadditive functions that is easy to encode.
 We give several interesting properties of these functions.
 In addition we generalize the concept of reduced cost fixing.
+In

-In Section 3 we give a finite family of these functions that suffices to obtain strong duality (1).
-Section 4 first outlines the algorithm that computes an optimal primal solution to an IP and an OSF.
-The rest of this section presents the entire algorithm.
-The last section presents possible applications of subadditive duality.
+Section 3 we give a finite family of these functions that suffices to obtain strong duality (1).
+Section 4 outlines the algorithm that computes an optimal primal solution to an IP and an OSF.
+In Section 5 we present possible applications of subadditive duality.
+Computational experiments are given in the last section.